 - 1. Check lock nut on the motor mount adjuster plate to see that it is loose. - 2.
-Release tension from draper with guick release tension lever. - Mark hydraulic hoses on draper motor.
+Release tension from draper with quick release tension lever. - 3.
+Mark hydraulic hoses on draper motor.
 Remove hoses.
-Insert plugs into hoses and caps on the motor to reduce oil loss and to prevent contamination.
+Insert plugs into hoses and caps on the motor to reduce oil loss and to prevent contamination. - 4.
+Remove the lock nuts and bolts from the motor mounting flange. - 5.
+Pull motor, and drive roller out of deck.

-- 4. Remove the lock nuts and bolts from the motor mounting flange. - 5.
-Pull motor, and drive roller out of deck. - 6.
-Check bearing in end of roller, and remove any build up of material on roller.
+6. Check the bearing in the end of the roller, and remove any build up of material on the roller.